oidc-sweden/specifications/swedish-oidc-attribute-specification.md

 ![Logo](docs/images/oidc-logo.png)

-# Attribute Specification for the Swedish OAuth2 and OpenID Connect Profiles
+# Attribute Specification for the Swedish OpenID Connect Profile

 ### Version: 1.0 - draft 02 - 2023-03-17

 ## Abstract

-This specification defines claims (attributes) and scopes for the Swedish OAuth2 and OpenID Connect profiles.
+This specification defines claims (attributes) and scopes for the Swedish OpenID Connect profile.

 ## Table of Contents